 … is a place where the child comes to know the great realities of…life as a Christian, but also and above all, a place where the child begins to live these realities in meditation and prayer.
 There is nothing of the academic classroom about the atrium; it is not a place for religious instruction but religious life.
 (Sofia Cavalletti, RPOC, p.
 56)

-The Missionaries of Charity (Sisters of Mother Teresa) have already had the first catechetical session with children ages 3-5 in the Rectory of Saint Anselm’s.
-They will keep on offering their time on Mondays at 4.30 pm.
-For further information and details please get in touch with Sr. Irene, MC or Sr Rosalind, MC (Tel: 0208-574-1892).
+The Missionaries of Charity (Sisters of Mother Teresa of Kolkata) will have a Catechesis for children ages 3-4 in the Rectory of Saint Anselm’s. on Tuesdays at 2 pm.
+For further information and details please call the Sisters on Tel: 0208-574-1892.

 Jo, on the other hand, had been introduced to the Catechesis of the Good Shepherd in 1998 while conducting a Montessori workshop at Ashland University, Ohio, USA.
 She was so inspired, enthused and overjoyed by this beautiful apporach to religion that she began to correspond about the Catechesis with a catechist Lyn Sorenson (USA).
 Culhane read the essential books by Cavalletti and Gobbi and had a carpenter make some materials.
 After much deliberation the Catechesis of the Good Shepherd was introduced in Ireland in 2000.
 An Irish Presentation nun, Sister Evelyn O’ Boyle, who lives and works in Arizona, was invited to St Nicholas Montessori College, Dun Laoghaire, Dublin to present the Catechesis of theGood Shepherd to a small group of interested ladies.
 She returned the following two years to conduct further training.
 Some of those interested ladies continue to meet once a month to study and develop their teaching skills in Catechesis of the Good Shepherd.